jxmot/tessel-mongoose-demo/README.md

 # Overview

 This is a demonstration of using the NodeJS package `mongoose` on a **Tessel 2**.
-This application will create five documents in a collection named **`testdocs`**.
+This application will create five MongoDB documents in a collection named **`testdocs`**.
 After all five documents have been created the application will read *all* documents where the `env` field matches the current *environment*.

 This document tries to explain things in a manner suitable to most any skill level.
 However *some* assumptions regarding the reader are made -